Cyb3rn0id/MAX7219sz_PIC_lib/README.md

 - _point_: will turn on (_true_) or off (_false_) the point/comma on the selected digit

 Note: you can use both uppercase and lowercase letters, in every case letters will be converted to use the defined font in the library header.
-You can write all letters but W,X,Z that can't be effectively rendered on 7-segments displays.
+You can write all letters but W,X that can't be effectively rendered on 7-segments displays.
+Some other chars will look weird (the Z is rendered as 2) but..hey... it's a 7-segment display!

 ---